-RPL is available to all a students who enrol with Applied Vocational Training who have had adequate prior learning that relates to the topics covered in their chosen qualification.
+RPL is available to all enrolled AVT students who have had adequate prior learning that relates to the topics covered in their chosen qualification.

 The prior learning may be in the form of previous studies or completed qualifications (including superseded qualifications), on the job experience or volunteer work.

 To ensure that the skills and knowledge being assessed through the RPL process meet currency requirements, applicants for RPL will need to be currently actively working or have been actively working within the very recent past in the animal care and veterinary industry.

 We encourage you to visit training.gov.au to review the competency requirements for each unit in your qualification.
 If you feel you may be eligible for RPL assessment including credit transfers, please contact us.

 Fees apply for RPL assessment including credit transfer applications.
 Please see our student policies page here for more details.